What Business Licenses & Permits are Needed in New Hampshire?

-Starting a business in New Hampshire will mean potentially registering with a number of federal, state and local agencies.
-Let’s take a look at common licenses and permits a business will register for in New Hampshire.
+Starting a in New Hampshire will mean potentially registering with a number of federal, state and local agencies.
+Let’s take a look at common licenses and permits a will register for in New Hampshire.

-Manchester – The Business Licensing and Enforcement Division of the Office of the City Clerk issues licenses to several types of businesses such as food service establishments, second-hand dealers, tattoo and body piercing establishments and several others.
+Manchester – The and Enforcement Division of the Office of the City Clerk issues licenses to several types of businesses such as food service establishments, second-hand dealers, tattoo and body piercing establishments and several others.

 In addition to professional licenses from the Department of Employment Security, businesses in a variety of industries such as food establishments, daycares, auto recyclers and many others also require licensing.

 While not a , it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing As, DBA, or Fictitious Name) with the New Hampshire Department of State’s Office.